 Campus Conservation Nationals (CCN)

-Created in 2011 by Lucid Design Group, CCN is the largest nation-wide electricity reduction competition targeted at college / university residence halls and runs for three weeks during spring semesters.
+St. John’s participates in the annual Campus Conservation Nationals CCN competition, the largest nation-wide electricity reduction competition targeted at college / university residence halls and runs for three weeks each spring semester.

-SJU employs Building Dashboard which allows students to see (real-time) energy consumption in residence halls and other Campus buildings.
-SJU’s “Conserve to Serve” campaign began in 2015 by donating the energy dollars saved during CCN 2015 to St. John’s Bread & Life soup kitchen.
+SJU employs Building Dashboard which allows students to view in real-time, the electrical energy consumption in residence halls.
+SJU’s “Conserve to Serve” campaign began in 2015 and each year, the electricity reduction efforts of CCN result in SJU energy dollars savings ($0.10 per Kwh) to help support St. John’s Bread & Life soup kitchen.
+The recent 2017 campaign resulted in 43,000 Kwh of electricity reduced in three weeks resulting in a donation of $4,300.
+See The Torch student newspaper article.

 Student Sustainability Coordinators